ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 {{site.data.keyword.attribute-definition-list}}

-# Managing file shares and mount targets
+# Managing file shares, accessor share bindings, and mount targets
 {: #file-storage-managing}

 Manage the file shares that you created.
 You can rename a file share.
 You can increase its capacity and modify its IOPS.
 You can add mount targets to a file share, and use the mount path to mount a file share from virtual server instances.
 You can rename or delete a mount target.
 Or you can delete a file share if you no longer need it.